Skip to main content

 The Genetic Information Nondiscrimination Act and Your Genetic Blueprint

 GINA adds another layer of protection, specifically for your genetic information, which includes your family medical history.
-This law prohibits employers from using in employment decisions and restricts them from acquiring it.
+This law prohibits employers from using genetic information in employment decisions and restricts them from acquiring it.
 While there is an exception for voluntary wellness programs, GINA forbids employers from offering incentives in exchange for providing genetic information.
 This means that while a wellness program can ask about your family medical history, it cannot reward you for answering those questions.

 Understanding these foundational legal principles is the first step in reclaiming agency over your personal health narrative.
 Your health data is a deeply personal asset, and knowing the rules that govern its use is essential to navigating the landscape of corporate wellness with confidence and clarity.